Spread Out Random Walks on Homogeneous Spaces: Consequences

 \subsection{Lyapunov Functions and Effective Mixing}

-Functions enjoying certain contraction properties under a transition kernel are known as \emph{(Foster--)Lyapunov functions} and have played a major role in questions of recurrence of dynamical systems since their introduction.
-In our setup, they will produce an exponential rate for the conclusion of Theorem \ref{thm:mixing}.
+Functions enjoying certain contraction properties under a transition kernel are known as \emph{\textup{(}Foster--\textup{)}Lyapunov functions} and have played a major role in questions of recurrence of dynamical systems since their introduction.
+In our setup, they will produce an exponential rate for the conclusion of Theorem~\ref{thm:mixing}.

-Recall that a function $f\colon X\to[0,\infty]$ is called \emph{proper} if for every $R\in[0,\infty)$ the preimage $f^{-1}([0,R])$ is relatively compact. \begin{definition} A proper Borel function $V\colon X\to[0,\infty]$ is called a \emph{Lyapunov function} for a Markov chain on $X$ given by a transition kernel $P$ if there exist constants $\alpha<1$, $\beta\ge 0$ such that $PV\le \alpha V+\beta$. \end{definition} Such a function should be thought of as directing the dynamics of the Markov chain towards the \enquote{center} of the space, where the function value of $V$ is below some threshold.

-\begin{remark} Let us collect some immediate observations about Lyapunov functions. \begin{enumerate} \item If $V$ is a Lyapunov function, then so are $cV$ and $V+c$ for any constant $c>0$.
+Recall that a function $f\colon X\to[0,\infty]$ is called \emph{proper} if for every $R\in[0,\infty)$ the preimage $f^{-1}([0,R])$ is relatively compact. \begin{definition} A proper Borel function $V\colon X\to[0,\infty]$ is called a \emph{Lyapunov function} for a Markov chain on $X$ given by a transition kernel $P$ if there exist constants $\alpha<1$, $\beta\ge 0$ such that $PV\le \alpha V+\beta$. \end{definition} Such a function should be thought of as directing the dynamics of the Markov chain towards the \enquote{center} of the space, where the function value of $V$ is below some threshold. \begin{remark} Let us collect some immediate observations about Lyapunov functions. \begin{enumerate} \item If $V$ is a Lyapunov function, then so are $cV$ and $V+c$ for any constant $c>0$.
 In particular, one may impose an arbitrary lower bound on $V$.
 This will be relevant at some points, where we want $V$ to take values $\ge 1$. \item Given a function $V'\colon X\to[0,\infty]$ as in the definition of a Lyapunov function, except that $V'$ is contracted by some power $P^{n_0}$ instead of $P$, one can construct a Lyapunov function $V$ by setting

 \item By enlarging $\alpha$ and using properness, the contraction inequality in the definition of a Lyapunov function $V$ may be replaced by